May-June 2019, Birkbeck Institute of the Humanities Visiting Fellowship, supporting Prof. Rekha Pande (University of Hyderabad)

 September 2015-, Institute for Medieval Studies, Leeds

-- Since September 2015 I have been an Affiliate Member of the Institute for Medieval Studies at the University of Leeds, providing free access to the annual Leeds International Medieval Congress and opportunities to work with research collections and scholars at the University of Leeds.
+- Since September 2015 I have been an Affiliate Member of the Institute for Medieval Studies at the University of Leeds, with access to the annual Leeds International Medieval Congress and opportunities to work with research collections and scholars at the University of Leeds.

 January 2016-, State Archaeology Museum, Telangana